PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 07:51:04
+Last updated: 2024-04-06 07:51:37
-Random Quote: You move at the speed of sound and I can make a pen float through the air.
-Who needs to abbreviate? - Wanda Maximoff
+Random Quote: That went surprisingly well.
+You came off like a naive idiot - and naive idiots are not a threat. - Viktor Bryukhanov